shivam8764/ecommerce-recommender/README.md

 ## 11. Evaluation notes

 This repository includes a small synthetic dataset.
-For a real store you should:
+For a real store you should

 * Define an offline metric such as Precision at K or Recall at K
 * Split interactions into train and test by time